Wottrich/NetunoNavigationPod/nextreadme.md

 ---
 ### navigate.toGo(...)
-This method is used when you don't need to send data to next `UIViewController`.
+Function used when you don't need to send data to next `UIViewController`.

 The function explained is:
 ```swift